Migrating from OpenTracing

 Once the OpenTelemetry SDK is installed, all new instrumentation can now be written using the OpenTelemetry API.
-With few exceptions, OpenTelemetry and OpenTracing instrumentation will work together seamlessly (see “limits on compatibility” below).
+With few exceptions, OpenTelemetry and OpenTracing instrumentation will work together seamlessly (see limits on compatibility below).

 What about existing instrumentation?
 There is no hard requirement to migrate existing application code to OpenTelemetry.
 However, we do recommend migrating from any OpenTracing instrumentation libraries – libraries used to instrument web frameworks, HTTP clients, database clients, etc. – to their OpenTelemetry equivalents.
 This will improve support, as many OpenTracing libraries will be retired and may no longer be updated.

 It is important to note that when switching to an OpenTelemetry instrumentation library, the data which is produced will change.
 OpenTelemetry has an improved model for how we instrument software (what we refer to as our “semantic conventions”).
-In many cases OpenTelemetry produces better, more comprehensive tracing data.
+In many cases, OpenTelemetry produces better, more comprehensive tracing data.
 However, “better” also means “different.”
 This means that existing dashboards, alerts, etc. based on older OpenTracing instrumentation libraries may no longer work when those libraries are replaced.

-For existing instrumentation, it is recommended that
+For existing instrumentation, it is recommended to:

 - Replace one piece of OpenTracing instrumentation with its OpenTelemetry equivalent.